 Organics-to-energy technologies are those that take certain types of waste – including organic materials such as food, animal or yard waste, and convert it to electricity or heat.
 Some organics-to-energy systems also produce valuable compost or liquid fertilizer as byproducts.

 Projects must be located within the service territory of the electric distribution companies that pay into the Massachusetts Renewable Energy Trust Fund, which is administered by MassCEC.

 Funding is available to both public and private entities for Implementation and Pilot Projects and for Feasibility Studies, and to public entities for Technical Studies/Services.

 Implementation and Pilot Projects -

-The Commonwealth Organics-to-Energy Implementation and Pilot Project Solicitation is now open.
+The Commonwealth Organics-to-Energy Implementation and Pilot Project Solicitation is now closed.

 Applicants for Implementation and Pilot Project grants should download the following forms and reference materials:

 - Appendix 4: Authorized Applicant's Signature